lookupdaily/lookupdaily/README.md

 I'm Liz (she/her)—a [Maker](https://makers.tech/) and web developer with a background in marketing & communications for arts and design events.
 I am currently working at [dxw](https://www.dxw.com/), a digital agency building public services which improve lives.

-Find out more about my experience and aspirations over on my [GitHub CV](https://github.com/lookupdaily/CV) or scroll down to check-out some of my favourite projects. ✨
+Find out more about my experience and aspirations over on my [CV](https://lizdaly.dev/cv/) or scroll down to check-out some of my favourite projects. ✨

 ## More about me: